bobsomers/ding/README.md

-# Ding: A text-messaging microwave timer for the command line.
+# Ding: A text-messaging microwave timer for your command line.

 Documentation forthcoming.